fru-io/docs-live/docs/getting-started.md

 Created Drupal site: <org>/<site>
 ```

-2. Type `ddev-live get drupal-site <org>/<site>`
+2. Type `ddev-live describe site <org>/<site>`
 The output will display several sections including status and health.
 These sections are not populated until the system reports on them, and the status messages change as the system provisions the site.
 It may take a few minutes for all health checks to return "true."

 The `status > webStatus > urls` section of the output will display the preview url for your site.
 Visit this link to confirm that your code has been imported.
 For example, `https://my-site.my-org.sites.ddev.live/`.

 ## Import a database and files
 Upload any existing content for your project using the database export archive and files directory as mentioned in the section ["You will need"](#you-will-need), above.
 For more on asset backup and restore please see the [FAQs](https://dash.ddev.com/docs/faqs/).
+Uploading files or a database will trigger an instance that performs the task on DDEV-Live.
+Keep an eye out for the instance name that is displayed as your local command finishes.
+For example, the instance name for a `ddev-live push files` will look be contained in the line `Initiated files restore: <org>/<site>-<id>`.
+You can use the instance name in subsequent describe commands to see status.
 1. First, upload your database archive to the site environment.
 ```
 ddev-live push db <org>/<site> <path>
 ```